-Ask your broker what the company rate increase history looks, including how they are “rated (they should have this).”
+Ask your broker what the company rate increase history looks like, including how they are “rated” (they should have this information).

 Find out how ofter your broker shops your rates for you (remember, you can switch Medicare Supplements whenever you want).
 Your broker should be doing this at least once a year.

 How to Lower Rate if You Got a Rate Increase